The Ed Mylett Show

 ⚡ Actionable Takeaways

-- →Cultivate humility in your leadership by recognizing what you don't know and actively creating space for others to contribute solutions and innovate.
+- →Cultivate humility by recognizing what you don't know and actively seeking solutions from those around you, giving your team space to think and innovate.

-- →Adopt the "mission first, people always" philosophy, ensuring you integrate the well-being and development of your team with organizational goals.
+- →Practice the "mission first, people always" philosophy by ensuring that while you focus on objectives, you consistently prioritize and integrate the needs and development of your team.

 ⏱ Timeline Breakdown